stephane303/videogame_club_api/README.md

 ## Error Management

-If an error occurs the following json message will the sent:
+If an error occurs the following json message will be sent:
 ```json
 {
     "Error": {